-Saint Mark's School first opened for classes in September 1980, founded by Board President William F. "Buzz" Nern.
+Mark Day School first opened for classes as Saint Mark's School in September 1980, founded by Board President William F. "Buzz" Nern.
 The founders' guiding philosophy was to provide high-quality education in an atmosphere of love and care in which each member of the community was responsible for the well-being of the others.

-Damon Kerby became Saint Mark’s Headmaster in 1987.
+Damon Kerby became Headmaster in 1987.
 The school moved to its current site at 39 Trellis Drive in 1991.
-In 1997, acknowledging the importance of character in education, Saint Mark’s adopted its Seven Pillars of Character.
+In 1997, acknowledging the importance of character in education, the school adopted its Seven Pillars of Character.
 In 1999, the school entered into a 30-year lease at the current site with the Dixie School District.
 In 2002, construction of the new arts and science building and gymnasium was completed.

-In 2003, Saint Mark’s adopted its Guiding Principles for a Diverse, Inclusive, and Socially Responsible Community, underlining the school’s deep commitment to its work on diversity, justice, and global citizenship.
+In 2003, Mark Day School adopted its Guiding Principles for a Diverse, Inclusive, and Socially Responsible Community, underlining the school’s deep commitment to its work on diversity, justice, and global citizenship.
 The board adopted an updated set of principles in 2010.

-Since 2000, Saint Mark's has entered into local and global partnerships.
+Since 2000, Mark Day School has entered into local and global partnerships.
 By developing relationships with schools and organizations both in our community and in far-flung locales, our school has become a place where learning is expansive: We develop awareness of other experiences and ways of life, we foster intergenerational and intercultural communication, and we learn the value of empathy.